Incompressible Flow Series

-“What energizes my studio practice is looking at the behaviors of natural forces: pressures of geological formations, influence of gravity and flow of currents.
-I’m exploring systems and networks that echo the forces of nature, not necessary mimic nature itself.”
+“What energizes my studio practice is looking at the behaviors of natural forces: pressures of geological formations, influence of gravity and flow of currents.”

 Using one of the first camera-less photographic processes developed, Richard Slechta’s light-based work fuses together fields of photography and painting.
 The resulting sketches of light look closely at the symbiosis of natural forces, creating works that emphasize reciprocity, fluidity, and interconnectivity.
 In essence, he’s looking at environmental systems to appreciate their volatile yet interconnected dependencies. – more